ortegarod/ws_droneOS/README.md

 # DroneOS

-DroneOS is a modular framework for autonomous drone control, built on ROS 2 and PX4 Autopilot.
+DroneOS is a framework for autonomous drone control, built on open-source ROS 2 and PX4 Autopilot.
 It includes:

-- **Drone Core SDK**: A C++ library for drone state tracking, command execution, and offboard control
+- **Drone Core SDK**: A C++ library that provides a high-level abstraction layer for controlling PX4 drones with drone state tracking, command execution, and offboard control
-- **PX4 Integration**: Seamless communication with PX4 flight controllers via Micro XRCE-DDS
+- Seamless communication with PX4 flight controllers via Micro XRCE-DDS
-- **CLI Control**: A command-line interface for managing individual drones and fleets (GUI coming soon; use QGroundControl for live telemetry)
-- **Multi-Drone Architecture**: Native support for simultaneous control of multiple drones, with swarm intelligence in active development

-##  Core Components

 ### `drone_core` (C++)

 The package is structured in two main parts: